Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Unique Experiences to Seek

-- Paddle around Crater Lake National Park
+- Paddle around Crater Lake National Park (bonus points for spotting your reflection in that blue water)

-- Roast s’mores under starry skies
+- Roast s’mores under a sky full of stars

-- Take silly photos with colorful leaves
+- Snap goofy photos with armfuls of leaves

 Frequently Asked Questions